seanpat09/sandboxMgmt/README.md

 prod_password = productionPassAndSecurityToken

 //retrieve
-username = me@mycompany.com.mySandboxe
+username = me@mycompany.com.mySandbox
 password = passAndToken
 endpoint = test.salesforce.com
 ```

 Each of these variables correspond to a merge field in the build.xml file.
-In the above example, when the build runs then **{$qa_username}** will be replaced with **me@mycompany.com.qa**
+In the above example, when the build runs then **{$env.qa_username}** will be replaced with **me@mycompany.com.qa**

-**NOTE**: As with all version control, if you accidentally commit sensitive information, immediately revert the changes and then change your password!

 ###Build your package
 Prepare the **package.xml** file to pull down the metadata that you want.

-In the **build.properties** file add the credentials of the org you want to retrieve from so that they are used the they **retrieve** task.
+In the **build.xml** file or in your env variables add the credentials of the org you want to retrieve from so that they are used the they **retrieve** task.

 ###Description of Targets